Oneness of Humanity

 All hearts are different, but feeling is one.

-They sell same clothes, but shops are different.
+Clothes are same, but shops are different.

-The meanings are the same, but the languages are different.
+Meanings are same, but languages are different.

 The lightkeeper is also human.